incremental-design/app-stencils/CONTRIBUTE.md

 This starts an instance of the Jest unit test framework for each package that contains unit tests.
 So, if your computer's fans start to sound like a jet engine at idle 🛩 ... this is why.

-[ ] add instructions on how to write tests, and where to put them

 <!-- there should be ONE test file per folder within a package.
 The test file should inventory and test everything in the folder -->

-[ ] maybe just run one instance of jest??

 #### Document